Home » Recipes » Dessert Recipes » Never Fail Pound Cake

 Never Fail Pound Cake - a classic old southern recipe for pound cake with the tang of buttermilk. https://www.lanascooking.com/never-fail-pound-cake-with-warm-berry-compote/

-And to tell the truth I think this recipe makes the best pound cake I’ve ever had.
+To tell the truth, I think this recipe makes the best pound cake I’ve ever had.
 It’s moist.
-It’s buttery and the buttermilk gives it an extra pleasant sumthin’-sumthin’.
+It’s buttery.
+And the buttermilk gives it an extra pleasant sumthin’-sumthin’ in the background.

 The old recipes for pound cake, originating in the early 1700s in northern Europe, called for one pound each of flour, butter, sugar, and eggs and no leavening at all.
 Can you imagine how dense that cake was?!
 A pound of eggs is about 8 to 9 large eggs, and a pound of butter is four of our current day sticks.
 Wow.